-For beginners and pros alike a photography group can be an excellent resource.
+For beginners and pros alike, a photography group can be an excellent resource.
 It’s a wonderful opportunity to share ideas, ask questions, practice new techniques and significantly accelerate your learning curve.

-Recently a friend of mine, Jan, approached me about wanting to get a photography group started started and though I must admit that I have never personally started a photography group before, I was obviously happy to assist!
+Recently a friend of mine, Jan, approached me about wanting to get a photography group started and though I must admit I have never personally started a photography group before, I was happy to assist!
 Jan is a local amateur photographer who has attended a few of my photography classes.
 She is eager to learn all she can about photography and has brilliantly discovered early on what an important factor networking is in this industry.

-Obviously you’ve got to start with a list of relevant candidates to approach about joining the group.
+Obviously, you’ve got to start with a list of relevant candidates to approach about joining the group.
 Start by emailing everyone in your email list (bcc PLEASE! cc’s are so tacky!).
 Because the price of semi-pro grade digital cameras is consistently dropping, more and more people have developed photography as a hobby, so you may be surprised at how many of your contacts are actually interested.

 Jan was smart to inquire about my contact list as well.
-Don’t be afraid to contact a local pro, or even an educator at a local college or camera shop who may have some relevant contacts to share with you.
+Don’t be afraid to contact a local pro or even an educator at a local college or camera shop who may have some relevant contacts to share with you.
 Though I wasn’t comfortable giving out my list of contacts, I was happy to email all of my class attendees and inform them that a local resident was interested in starting a type of photography club with the end in mind of learning and growing as photographers.
 I gave my students her information and told them to contact her if they were interested.
 The response was significant.

 2. Make a Group Email List:

 For a group like this to succeed there has GOT to be an open line of communication and I know I don’t need to tell you this, but a reminder won’t hurt: THE PHONE TREE DIED BACK IN 1999.
 All hail Google and the “Google group”!
-It would be a really good idea to start a google group (or similar) so that all members of the group can have open discussion about all things pertaining to group activities etc. If you get people talking and sharing ideas etc on a regular basis, they start to feel ownership of the group and then are more likely to stay committed to it as time goes on.
+It would be a really good idea to start a google group (or similar) so that all members of the group can have an open discussion about all things pertaining to group activities etc. If you get people talking and sharing ideas etc on a regular basis, they start to feel ownership of the group and they are more likely to stay committed to it as time goes on.

 3. Group Blog:

 The wonderful thing about creating a blog for your group is that friends who don’t live in your area but are still interested in an open dialog relating to photography can easily join.
-Jan’s group is based out of our little town on the North East shore of Oahu, however there are quite a few members from all over the island and even one friend is currently residing in the Middle East!
+Jan’s group is based out of our little town on the North East shore of Oahu, however, there are quite a few members from all over the island and even one friend is currently residing in the Middle East!